 About Discover the Scientist Within

-Discover the Scientist Within is a day-long program of hands-on workshops aimed to encourage young women to pursue careers in science, technology, engineering, and mathematics (STEM).
+Discover the Scientist Within is a day-long program of hands-on workshops aimed to encourage 6th graders to pursue careers in science, technology, engineering, and mathematics (STEM).
 The event consists of four workshops, lunch, and a keynote speaker.
 Throughout the day, participants will learn about various STEM fields and their corresponding careers while having the opportunity to interact with current women in STEM.
 Register above before the event fills up!

 The following is a sample schedule of the day: